Click here to see update for: Closed System Transfer Devices (CSTDs) compatible with TREANDA Injection.

 Tumor Lysis Syndrome: Tumor lysis syndrome associated with TREANDA treatment has occurred.
 The onset tends to be within the first treatment cycle of TREANDA and, without intervention, may lead to acute renal failure and death.
 Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
 There may be an increased risk of severe skin toxicity when TREANDA and allopurinol are administered concomitantly.

-Skin Reactions: Skin reactions have been reported with TREANDA treatment and include rash, toxic skin reactions, and bullous exanthema.
-In a study of TREANDA (90 mg/m2) in combination with rituximab, one case of toxic epidermal necrolysis (TEN) occurred.
-TEN has been reported for rituximab.
-Cases of Stevens-Johnson syndrome (SJS) and TEN, some fatal, have been reported when TREANDA was administered concomitantly with allopurinol and other medications known to cause these syndromes.
+Skin Reactions: Fatal and serious skin reactions have been reported with TREANDA treatment and include, toxic skin reactions, [Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS)], bullous exanthema and rash.
+Events occurred when TREANDA was given as a single agent and in combination with other anticancer agents or allopurinol.
 Where skin reactions occur, they may be progressive and increase in severity with further treatment.
 Monitor patients with skin reactions closely.
 If skin reactions are severe or progressive, withhold or discontinue TREANDA.

 Embryo-fetal Toxicity: TREANDA can cause fetal harm when administered to a pregnant woman.
 Women should be advised to avoid becoming pregnant while using TREANDA.